Ben Chilwell: 2020–2023

+2023–2025

+Chilwell signed a new contract with Chelsea on 11 April 2023, keeping him at the club until the summer of 2027.
+In August, he was named as Chelsea's new vice-captain, acting as deputy to Reece James.
+On 25 February 2024, Chilwell captained Chelsea in the 2024 EFL Cup final where they lost 1–0 to Liverpool.

+Chilwell's future with the club was cast into doubt in late August 2024 when new manager Enzo Maresca made clear the player was not in his plans, telling reporters "with (Chilwell), I said he is a lovely guy but with his position, he's going to struggle with us."
+On 23 September, Maresca announced that Chilwell was back in the squad for the EFL Cup home tie against Barrow the following day; he appeared as a 46th-minute substitute in a 5–0 win, which ended up being his only appearance for Chelsea of the season.

+Loan to Crystal Palace

+On 3 February 2025, Chilwell joined Crystal Palace on loan for the remainder of the 2024–25 season.
+On 1 March, he was subjected to homophobic chants by Millwall supporters during the fifth round of the FA Cup, an incident which sparked an investigation by the Football Association.
+Crystal Palace defeated Millwall 3–1, and would eventually progress to the final; Chilwell was an unused substitute as the club went on to lift the FA Cup for the first time in its history following a 1–0 victory against Manchester City.
+On 20 May, he scored his first goal for Palace in a 4–2 league win over Wolverhampton Wanderers.

+Strasbourg

+On 1 September 2025, Chilwell joined Ligue 1 club RC Strasbourg on a two-year contract.

 International career

 Along with his Leicester teammate Demarai Gray, Chilwell was called up from the under-21 team to the full England squad in September 2018 for a friendly match against Switzerland.
 He made his debut in this match on 11 September, as a 79th-minute substitute for Danny Rose in a 1–0 home win.
 Upon taking to the pitch in the match at the King Power Stadium he became the first England player to debut at his club ground since Paul Scholes at Old Trafford in 1997.
 Chilwell made his first start on 12 October in a goalless draw with Croatia in the 2018–19 UEFA Nations League A, in a match played behind closed doors.

 Chilwell was named in the 26-man England squad for UEFA Euro 2020.
 On 22 June 2021, Chilwell and fellow England player Mason Mount were forced to self-isolate after coming into contact with Scotland player Billy Gilmour, who tested positive for COVID-19 after England's goalless draw with Scotland at the tournament.

 On 9 October 2021, Chilwell scored his first international goal in a 5–0 away win during England's 2022 FIFA World Cup qualification match against Andorra.